apache/jackrabbit-oak/oak-doc/src/site/markdown/dos_and_donts.md

 ### Avoid or minimize conflicts
 To reduce the possiblity of having errors like `OakState0001: Unresolved conflicts in ...`:

-1. Try to keep the JCR sessions as short as possible. i.e. create the session, make your changes, call session.save() and then session.logout().
-If you need to do something additional in the repository, a few lines after (maybe after some processing that could take some time), create the session again and repeat.

-2. Try to use session.refresh(true) before saving, if you think that some significant time can pass between the login() and the save() call.
+1. Make sure you always release the session by calling session.logout().
+If possible, avoid long-running sessions.
+If they are required (e.g. for observation) make sure to always call session.refresh(false) before applying changes or session.refresh(true) before saving the changes.

-3. Enable the DEBUG level for `org.apache.jackrabbit.oak.plugins.commit.MergingNodeStateDiff` and `org.apache.jackrabbit.oak.plugins.commit.ConflictValidator` loggers if you want to have more information on the circumstances of a conflict that happened in a point of time.
+2. Enable the DEBUG level for `org.apache.jackrabbit.oak.plugins.commit.MergingNodeStateDiff` and `org.apache.jackrabbit.oak.plugins.commit.ConflictValidator` loggers if you want to have more information on the circumstances of a conflict that happened in a point of time.

-4. Write your own conflict handler and add it when configuring your Oak or WhiteBoard instances.
+3. Write your own conflict handler and add it when configuring your Oak or WhiteBoard instances.
 Only if you know what you are doing (i.e. you know how to resolve the conflict in each one of the possible situations).
 By default, the [AnnotatingConflictHandler](https://jackrabbit.apache.org/oak/docs/apidocs/org/apache/jackrabbit/oak/plugins/commit/AnnotatingConflictHandler.html) instance will discard your changes and your commit will fail.
-The worst that will happen is that your changes will not be saved (if you are ok with that).
+If persisting changes fails with a conflict and you cannot lose them, refactor your code such that you can retry after having called session.refresh(false).
-Please check the source code of [JcrLastModifiedConflictHandler](https://jackrabbit.apache.org/oak/docs/apidocs/org/apache/jackrabbit/oak/plugins/commit/JcrLastModifiedConflictHandler.html).
-It seems like a good example to follow.
+Check the source code of [JcrLastModifiedConflictHandler](https://jackrabbit.apache.org/oak/docs/apidocs/org/apache/jackrabbit/oak/plugins/commit/JcrLastModifiedConflictHandler.html) for an example of a conflict handler.